akashyeola/DevOps-PlayBook/Linux/Linux_Commands.md

-ls	                     lists a directory’s content ls -a                    list all files including hidden ls -l                    list long all the files ls -R                    recursively opens all the folders in the current folder
+ls	                     lists a directory’s content ls -a                    list all files including hidden ls -l                    list long all the files ls -R                    recursively lists all the files & directories in the current folder

 cd	                     changes the working directory to home directory cd ..                    previous folder